-Once you decide on your pricing strategy, product distribution and identify where it will be positioned in the market, it’s time for the fun part: promotion.
+Once you decide on your pricing strategy, product distribution and identify where it will be positioned in the market, it’s time for the fun part: brand and product promotion.
 How will you find customers?
 What content will you share?
 How will you promote your brand and products?

 Your first objectives will be building brand awareness and customer acquisition.
 Broadening your audience doesn’t have to be as complex as it seems, as long as you’re open to an innovative approach to online promotions and social media giveaways.
 Let’s have a look at all the different options you can use!